نوع مقاله : مقاله پژوهشی

 The findings emphasize the critical role of base money as a driver of inflation, both directly and through its effects on liquidity and aggregate demand.

-Comparing the two critical periods, the study found consistent qualitative responses across variables but differing magnitudes.
-The responses were more intense in August 2020, reflecting heightened economic instability from the compounded effects of the COVID-19 pandemic and external sanctions.
-Exchange rate shocks consistently had the most substantial impact on inflation, highlighting the critical importance of exchange rate stability in managing price levels.
+Comparing the two critical periods, the study found consistent qualitative responses across the variables but differing magnitudes.
+The responses were more intense in August 2020, reflecting the heightened economic instability due to the combined effects of the COVID-19 pandemic and the external sanctions.
+The exchange rate shocks consistently had the most substantial impact on inflation, highlighting the critical importance of exchange rate stability in managing price levels.

-• Given the positive impact of the interbank interest rate on controlling inflation, policymakers are advised to use this tool strategically while considering market conditions.
-Intelligent use of interest rates can help curb inflation by managing liquidity and channeling financial resources into productive economic sectors.
+Given the positive impact of the interbank interest rate on controlling inflation, policymakers are advised to use this tool strategically while considering market conditions.
+Smart use of interest rates can help curb inflation by managing liquidity and channeling financial resources into productive economic sectors.

 کلیدواژهها [English]